sblandford/wifi-xlation/src/doc/Docker variables and mount points.md

 #### Default: false
 Hide the translator microphone icon by default which can then be changed by /xlator.html

+## NAT_1_1_MAPPING
+If set, the nat_1_1_mapping is set to the given IP address and keep_private_host is set to "false".
+This is useful for EC2 instances that are configured with a 1:1 NAT, in which case, set this variable to the public IP address

 # Useful mount points
 ## /etc/languages.conf
 #### Default: